Muirfield/pocketmine-plugins/Scorched/README.md

 ### Mines

-To place a mine you need to stack a TNT block on top of a Nether Reactor Block.
-The Nether Reactor acts as a detonator/sensor.
+To place a mine you need to stack a TNT block on top of a Redstone Wire Block.
+The RedStone Wire acts as a detonator/sensor.
 You can place an additional block on top of this contraption and it would still work.
 This is to hide the mine.